pyta-uoft/pyta/docs/checkers/index.md

 ### Impossible Condition (R9901)

-This error occurs when an `if` or `while` condition is always false either due to either contradictions within the condtional statement or program control flow leading to the conditional statement.
+This error occurs when an `if` or `while` condition is guaranteed to be false.

 Example: